Lukaszeq/blog.pojezierski.com/pages/blog/sony-wh-ch720n-review-equalizer/blog_item.md

 ---
 title: 'In the Market for Under 75€ Bluetooth Headphones?
 Look No Further: Sony WH-CH720N Review Plus Equalizer Settings'
+published: false
+date: '2024-11-30 21:37'
 sitemap:
     lastmod: '2024-09-19 12:22'
 allowCSS: default
 allowJS: default
+customCSS: "th, tr {\npadding: 0 1em 0 1em;\nfont-size: 1.2rem;\n}"
+subtitle: '2024-11-30'
 show_header_image: false
 show_clickthrough: true
 show_date: default
 is_headless: false
-subtitle: '2024-11-30'
-date: '2024-11-30 21:37'
-published: true
-customCSS: "th, tr {\npadding: 0 1em 0 1em;\nfont-size: 1.2rem;\n}"
+media_order: pic_2024-11_sony-app.webp
 ---

-Since 2019, I was rocking a pair of TaoTronics SoundSurge 60 I bought on German Amazon for 47€.
+Since 2019, I had been rocking a pair of TaoTronics SoundSurge 60 headphones I bought on German Amazon for 47€.
 Sehr guter Preis, oder?
+I bought them blindly, as I was looking for moderately priced noise-cancelling over-ear headphones, and that particular model seemed like a bang for the buck.
+Reviews were generally positive, though trusting Amazon reviews is about as smart as trusting Michael Jackson for last-minute babysitting.
+The sound quality was far from perfect but definitely not terrible.
+They were comfy, and the ANC was really good—it upheld my sanity on many flights.

-The sound quality was far from perfect, but bass was kept at bay, and mids were decent.
-I pressed <kbd>F</kbd> to pay respects, then looked at the horizon as they sailed off to the E-waste-halla on a burning drakkar.
+After five years of honorable service, they finally gave up: the faux leather on the headband peeled off, the battery stopped charging, and one day I came home only to find that both earcups had decided to go their separate ways.
+I still can’t figure out how that happened.
+I suspect irreconcilable differences.
+So, I pressed <kbd>F</kbd> to pay respects and looked to the horizon as they sailed off to the E-waste-halla on a burning drakkar.

 **Curb Your Bass-thusiasm** equalizer settings: